-No one knows the exact cause of diabetes type 1.
+No one knows the exact cause of the disease.
 However, scientists think it might be a combination of environmental and genetic factors.

 According to one theory, with the proper genetic background, the viral infection might activate the immune system to make a mistake and target the cells which produce insulin as they were foreign invaders.